shamshad-npti/shamshad-npti.github.io/_posts/2015-12-18-Intersection-Between-Implicit-Cruve.markdown

 $$ \mathbf {H_n = H_{n-1}+ \frac {\Delta x_n - H_{n-1} \Delta f_n} {\Delta {x_n}^T H_{n-1} \Delta f_n} \Delta {x_n}^T \Delta H_{n-1}} $$

 where $$ \mathbf {H_n = J_n^{-1}} $$

+Though the final expression for the rank-one jacobian update is a valid expression the steps that lead to it is not valid.
+Notice the $$ \mathbf {\Delta x_n \Delta {x_n}^T} $$ is a singular matrix therefore it is not invertible.
+Suppose for a moment that it is invertible, to reach at conclusion we have added and substracted previous jacobian $$ \mathbf {J_{n-1}} $$.
+Why do we have chosen the previous jacobian?
+We may have selected a null matrix or nothing at all.
+What the last expression is actually doing?

 ### Other Applications